 About Money Stir

-My name is Chris.
-I’m so glad you are here!
+My name is Chris Roane.
+I’m so glad you’re here!

-My goal is to share my financial journey, and what I’ve learned over the years.
+My goal is to share my financial journey as openly as possible and share what I’ve learned over the years.
 I want to be honest about my mistakes, and writing down my thoughts helps keep me on track.